gspetro-NOAA/HAFS/doc/UsersGuide/source/BuildingRunningTesting/RegressionTest.rst

 Users can view example HAFS workflow regression tests in ``rocoto/cronjob_hafs_rt.sh``.

-To run the HAFS workflow-level regression tests, first navigate to the ``rocoto`` directory.
+To run the HAFS workflow-level regression tests, first navigate to the ``rocoto`` directory and load the Rocoto module.

 .. code-block:: console

     cd /path/to/HAFS/rocoto
+    module load rocoto

 Open ``cronjob_hafs_rt.sh`` (e.g., ``vi cronjob_hafs_rt.sh``), change the :term:`cron` job driver script for the regression tests, and enable the tests you want run.
 Then, add the driver script to your cron table or simply run the driver script.